 Unlike the R4, this unit does not feature the Westside hole spacing, meaning that you might not be able to get the exact fit you need when benching.

 It comes with safety arms, which feature a pin and sleeve mechanism to provide enhanced stability when doing squats and bench presses.

-The Power Cage / Squat Rack from Fringe Sport is available from Fringe Sport for $649 and shipping is free.
+The Power Cage / Squat Rack from Fringe Sport is available from Fringe Sport.

 The latest power rack from fitness pioneer CAP Fitness comes in a functional, sturdy design that fuses traditional free weight technology with some very innovative new features.
 The assembled dimensions are 73.6” x 60” x 89.9”.

 It features an extra wide sumo style base that provides greater interior workout space.
 The rubber lined safety spotters have 26 marked adjustment options, while the adjustable bar catches allow you 24 adjustment options.
 The adjustable ABS inserts glide in effortlessly and all of the structural uprights are double gusseted to reinforce the durability and stability.

 The Cap Rack features such extras as a heavy bag hanger, muscle band posts, adjustable dips bars and an adjustable jump platform along with plate and bar holders.

 A power rack is the one piece of training equipment that you definitely do not what to skimp on when setting up your home gym.
 The R4 from Infinity is a sturdier, bigger brother to the R3, allowing for more workout space in the performance zone.

 A major advantage that the Infinity range have over their competition is the Westside hole spacing, which allows you to customize your bar placement more precisely.